 3. They choose to focus on their families.

-Three-quarters of Americans surveyed by the Pew Research Center in 2010 said that their family was “the most important, most satisfying element of their lives,” according to U.S. News report on the study.
+Three-quarters of Americans surveyed by the Pew Research Center in 2010 said that their family was “the most important, most satisfying element of their lives,” according to a U.S. News report on the study.
 So, bury the hatchet with your brother-in-law and focus on your parents, children, or siblings if you want to be happier.
 Happy people might not always want to, but they find at least a few minutes every day (often much more) to do things to improve their family relationships.

 4. They choose to make time for friends.